 My Mom managed so much, three teens/young adults, work, sick parents, and just so much more.
 She was the leader of my family, the community and the church.
 I watched, I learned, I joined.
 After having three beautiful girls of my own, my mom was at all three deliveries and spent every moment she could with her Grandchildren.
 They adored Grammy.
 In 2016 - 2017 we began to have some issues with my mom.
 She would zone out when driving and not be aware of where she was.
 There were family members who she couldn't put names to face.
 It was time to contact the doctors.
 I knew enough from caring for Grandpap and Great Grandma Laura that the issues could be a number of things.
 But my heart knew what the outcome would be.

 Mom was diagnosed, at the age of 64, with mild cognitive impairment.
 We were all scared but not as much as Mom.
 Would it be just like Grandpap?
 He declined so fast.
 Who would care for her?
 My siblings and I all seemed so young and we had little ones of our own.
-Dad was still learning to be a good husband as a recovering alcoholic.
-She was the leader and wasn’t ready to give that up.
+Dad was not the best with Doctors and hospitals.
+She was the leader and wasn't ready to give that up.

 Rest assured, she taught us well.
 She led and cared for others.
 We watched, followed her lead and joined in.
 So I promise, she is in great hands and surrounded by love.
 In 2019 after spending 19+ years participating in the Alzheimer's Association Memory Walk and Walk to End Alzheimer's as Ralph's Gang, I decided it was time to volunteer with the Association.
 Now, to make mom proud, I volunteered to be a member of the Logistics Committee.
 It seemed natural.
 After a meeting or two, I was asked to be the chairperson of the committee.
 I was nervous about my first participation, but Shannon, Matthew, Beth and Kat were people that I wanted to be around.
 They were energetic, warm and welcoming.